-CCAC efficiency is measured as the Energy Efficiency Ratio (EER).
+Close control air conditioner efficiency is measured as the Energy Efficiency Ratio (EER).
 EER is defined as "the ratio of the rate of heat removal to the rate of energy input".
 This measurement is often quoted at full load capacity.
 In Australia and New Zealand, based on consultation with major suppliers, the estimated average efficiency for close control units are shown in Table 2.
-This data reveals that in comparison with the CEC standards (see Appendix 3, Table 19), Australian units are consistently less efficient than the de facto benchmark.
+This data reveals that in comparison with the CEC standards (see Appendix 3, Table 18), Australian units are consistently less efficient than the de facto benchmark.